liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 project.
 Verification is described right after our next topic, which is making multiple Liferay IDE projects from a single Plugins SDK.

 Next we'll show you how to import all your Plugins SDK into multiple Liferay IDE projects.

-##### Create multiple projects for all plugins in a Plugins SDK

-Does your Plugins SDK contain multiple plugins?
-You can easily batch import each plugin in your Plugins SDK as its own Liferay IDE project.
+You can use these steps:

 1. In Eclipse go to *File* &rarr; *Import*... &rarr; *Liferay* &rarr; *Liferay Plugin SDK Projects*.